This post was updated April 1, 2021.

 This surviving spouse filing option, however, is not unlimited.
 It's available for just the two years following the year a spouse dies.

-If you use tax software, it should walk you through your personal situation to determine your correct and/or most tax advantageous filing status.
+If you use tax software, it should walk you through your personal situation to determine which filing status applies.

 Either way, choose your filing status carefully and correctly.
 It could make a big tax difference.